isomerpages/pa-cdcvouchers-r/_residents/Residents' FAQ.md

     <input type="checkbox" id="accordion2">
     <label for="accordion2"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#000080">Who is eligible for the CDC Vouchers Scheme?</span></label>
     <div>
-      <p>Each Singaporean household can claim $100 in CDC vouchers that can be spent at participating heartland merchants and hawkers.
+      <p>Each Singaporean household can claim $300 in CDC vouchers. $150 can be spent at participating heartland merchants and hawkers, and the other $150 can be spent at participating supermarkets.
 			</p>
     </div>
   </li>